'Everything is at stake' as world gathers for climate talks

 “Failure to fulfill this pledge is a major source of the erosion of trust between developed and developing nations,” Guterres said.

-China is so important that if every other nation cuts back in line with the 45% global emission reduction and China doesn’t, the world’s total will drop only by 30%, according to Claire Fyson, a top analyst at Climate Action Tracker, a group of scientists that monitor and analyze emission pledges.
+China is so important that if every other nation cuts back in line with the 45% global emission reduction and China doesn’t, the world’s total will drop only 30%, according to Claire Fyson, a top analyst at Climate Action Tracker, a group of scientists that analyze emission pledges.

-In the end, every country, will be asked to do more in Glasgow, said United Nations Environment Programme Director Inger Andersen.
+In the end, every country will be asked to do more in Glasgow, said U.N.
+Environment Programme Director Inger Andersen.
 But much of the effort, she said, comes back to China and the U.S.

 “We need these two powers to put aside whatever else and to show true climate leadership because this is what it will take,” Andersen told the AP.